How to Set Goals — Tarot Pick a Card

 It may take some time to find what to measure your goal with, but you’ll be more at ease with whatever goal you set once you have that.
 You always need a “finish line” for your goals and measurements and tangible rewards help to create that.

 I loved reading for you!
 If it resonated, let me know.
-You can also leave a tip on ko-fi or book a private reading on my Etsy.
+You can also leave a tip on ko-fi or book a private text reading and get 10% off until December 31 on my Etsy.
+It’s your last chance.
+After that, I’ll never offer them again!